Ratstail91/Codebase/README.md

 ## Instructions

-This version of Codebase is intended to be used as a submodule within other git repositories.
+The Scene Framework requires C++11.
+The file "scene generator.lua" is provided to help automate the creation of scenes, otherwise it's useless.

 ## Copyright

-Copyright (c) Kayne Ruse 2012
+Copyright (c) Kayne Ruse 2013

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.